 If the REIT fails to qualify as a real estate investment trust in any taxable year in a manner that could not be cured (whether by showing reasonable cause or payment of an excise tax), the REIT would be required to pay U.S. federal income tax (and any applicable state and local tax), including any applicable alternative minimum tax, on its taxable income at regular corporate rates, and dividends paid to the Unitholders would not be deductible by the REIT in computing its taxable income and would be taxable to the Unitholders under the rules generally applicable to corporate distributions.
-If the REIT is deemed to be a foreign corporation for U.S. federal income tax (and any applicable state and local tax) on its taxable income at regular corporate distributions.
 If the REIT is deemed to be a foreign corporation for U.S. federal income tax purposes, the REIT would fail to qualify as a real estate investment trust, and the REIT would be subject to (a) U.S. federal income tax (and any applicable state and local tax) on its taxable income at regular corporate rates, (b) dividends paid to the Unitholders would not be deductible by the REIT in computing its taxable income, and (c) the REIT would be subject to the branch profits tax.
 A loss of real estate investment trust status would reduce the net earnings available for investment or distribution to Unitholders because of the additional tax liability which in turn could have an adverse impact on the value of the REIT's Units.
 Unless a failure to qualify as a real estate investment trust is subject to relief under U.S. federal tax laws, the REIT could not re-elect to qualify as a real estate investment trust until the fifth calendar year following the year in which the REIT fails to qualify.